Analysis | How Imran Khan’s Fight for Power Fuels Pakistan Crisis

 2. What are the obstacles?

 He’s facing multiple court cases, including one for allegedly hiding assets, that could result in him being sentenced to prison or disqualified from holding public office, if convicted.
-Paramilitary troops arrested him on May 9 on the orders of the anti-corruption bureau, though it was unclear how long he’d be held.
+Paramilitary troops arrested him on May 9 on the orders of the anti-corruption bureau, sparking violent protests.
+The Supreme Court ordered his release two days later.
 There’s also a history of political violence.
 During a rally last year, Khan was shot in the leg.
 He has repeatedly blamed his successor and a senior general for the attack.
 Both Sharif and the military condemned the shooting.
 In a rare statement directed at Khan in May, the military asked for the allegations to be addressed in court.

 3. Why was Khan ousted?